-The Canadian Cancer Survivor Network was created by a group of Canadians concerned about cancer.
+The Canadian Cancer Survivor Network was created by a group of Canadians concerned about cancer and cancer survivorship issues.

 - To promote health by conducting educational activities for cancer patients, caregivers, and survivors on the physical and financial impacts, and other relevant topics, associated with managing cancer.